MiniaczQ/hive-search/README.md

 > [!IMPORTANT]
 > This project has been halted due to creation of Minecraft mods with the same purpose, which was originally blocked by speedrunning rules.
+> The current project contains a bunch of interfaces for Minecraft as well as a simple speedrunning timer.